501 Queen: Route

 From Neville Park Loop, the route proceeds westward in mixed traffic on Queen Street East.
-At Kingston Road, passengers can transfer to the 502 Downtowner and 503 Kingston Rd streetcars.
+At Kingston Road, passengers can transfer to the 503 Kingston Rd streetcars.
 Further west, Broadview Avenue provides a transfer point to the 504 King streetcars to go along King Street.

-At Yonge Street, the route passes Queen station on subway Line 1 Yonge–University.
+Normally, the route continues west from Broadview Avenue along Queen Street, passing Queen station at Yonge Street and Osgoode station at University Avenue, where both stations serve subway Line 1 Yonge–University.
+However, construction of the Ontario Line necessitated the closure of Queen Street to all traffic between Church and Bay Streets from May 2023 until late 2027.
+Since May 2023, the TTC has used various diversions for 501 streetcars.
+On November 10, 2024, the 501 Queen started diverting around the construction site westbound via Richmond Street and eastbound via Adelaide Street, between York and Church Streets.

-After crossing Yonge Street, the route continues on Queen Street West.
-At University Avenue, the route passes Osgoode station again on Line 1 Yonge–University.
-At Spadina Avenue, riders can transfer to 510 Spadina streetcars, and at Bathurst Street, to 511 Bathurst streetcars.
-The route continues to the western end of Queen Street West at the intersection of King Street West and Roncesvalles Avenue where riders can again transfer to 504 King streetcars.
+Further west at Spadina Avenue, riders can transfer to 510 Spadina streetcars and, at Bathurst Street, to 511 Bathurst streetcars.
+The route continues to the western end of Queen Street West at the intersection of King Street West and Roncesvalles Avenue, where riders can again transfer to 504 King streetcars.

-Beyond Roncesvalles Avenue, Queen Street West flows onto the Queensway, where 501 Queen streetcars run in their own right-of-way until reaching the off-street Humber Loop.
-Leaving Humber Loop, the line passes through a short streetcar tunnel under a railway corridor and the Gardiner Expressway.
-The line emerges from the tunnel onto Lake Shore Boulevard West and proceeds westward in mixed traffic to Long Branch Loop where the route terminates.
+West of Roncesvalles Avenue, Queen Street West flows onto the Queensway, where 501 Queen streetcars run in their own right-of-way until reaching the off-street Humber Loop.
+During the day and early evening, riders continuing to Long Branch must transfer to the 507 Long Branch streetcar.
+During late evening, 501 Queen streetcars continue westbound to Long Branch Loop, replacing the 507 streetcars.
+West of Humber Loop, the line passes through a short streetcar tunnel under a railway corridor and the Gardiner Expressway.
+The line emerges from the tunnel onto Lake Shore Boulevard West and proceeds westward in mixed traffic to Long Branch Loop, where both the 507 and late evening 501 streetcars terminate.